 Other side effects not listed above may also occur in some patients.

 Tell your doctor if you notice anything else that is making you feel unwell.
-Some of these side effects (for example, abnormal blood test results and certain liver conditions) can only be found when your doctor does tests from time to time to check on your progress.
+Some of these side effects (for example, abnormal blood test results and certain kidney and liver conditions) can only be found when your doctor does tests from time to time to check on your progress.